 The underwear from medline again suck, don’t even buy them.
 The briefs are as mentioned above better than expected.
 If you are looking for underwear I’d stick with the attends or depends.

 Founded Colorful Asylum in January of 2017. he is passionate about the politics of both mental illness and cerebral palsy, which lacks the recognition it deserves.
-With his past experiences in different realms of life such as; Democratic party activism, facilitating mental health support groups, and in theater directing and acting, Tommy hopes to show that even with a disability a person can do outsounding things in life.
-Tommy enjoys video games, his mandolin and his two orange tabby cats Poe and Tigger.
+With his past experiences in different realms of life such as; Democratic party activism, facilitating mental health support groups, and in theater directing and acting, Tommi hopes to show that even with a disability a person can do outsounding things in life.
+Tommi enjoys video games, his mandolin and his two orange tabby cats.